 This course will explore the experience of anxiety from a range of perspectives.

-- Definitions of anxiety - Different ways of understanding anxiety - Treatment options, ways to deal with anxiety and supports available - Information about how to support a person you care for with anxiety.
+- Definitions of anxiety and different ways of understanding anxiety - Ways to deal with anxiety, treatment options and supports available - Information about how to support a person you care for with anxiety.